U-Beyk/master_thesis_clip/README.md

 For instance, in the Homo sapiens folder, the files were named as follows: homo_sapiens_genome, homo_sapiens_annotations and homo_sapiens_clip.

-A config.yaml file was created to include these organisms and other importatn settings.
+A constants.py file was created to include these organisms and other importatn settings.

 Before running the project, the required packages should be installed via the requirements.txt with following command:
 **pip install -r requirements.txt**

 The analysis can be run with:
-**python3 main.py**
+**python3 -m clipseq_pipeline**

-The tool can use up a lot of RAM, so having at around ~28GB free RAM is recommended, otherwise the number of workers in the config.yaml can be decreased.
-If the amount of free RAM is much higher the number can also be increased.

 To be on the safe site, use following command when running the analysis:
-**systemd-run --scope -p MemoryMax=28G --user python3 main.py**
+**systemd-run --scope -p MemoryMax=28G --user python3 -m clipseq_pipeline**
 With this command, it is possible to specify a max memory usage.
 If that number is exceeded, the program will be terminated.